M0ngi/CTF-Writeups/2022/Securinets CTF Quals/README.md

 # National Cyber Security Congress

 [Securiday](https://www.facebook.com/Securiday-104756755537130/) qualifiation round, hosted by [Securinets](https://www.facebook.com/Securinets), a 24 hour CTF.
 Top #10 teams will be able to compete in Securiday CTF.<br/>
 I've participated in the CTF as a member of Enthousiast team.
-We ranked 22 out of 295 teams.<br />
+We ranked 22 out of 295 teams internationally & 1st team in Tunisia.<br />
 I'll be sharing a writeup for the Binary Exploitation challenges.

 <br/>